tarwn/lessthandot-hugo/blogs/content/posts/2008-12-02-sql-server-application-and-multi-server.md

 From the basic capabilities needed for a shared-hosting platform requiring support for Microsoft .NET and PHP technologies, to Hyper-V based virtual servers, to the sophisticated needs of a dedicated server, SQL Server 2008 can accommodate and grow with your data-management needs.

-Sign up for a FREE Microsoft SQL Server 2008 account and experience and test Microsoft&#8217;s newest, most intelligent data platform in a MaximumASP hosting environment.
+Sign up for a FREE Microsoft SQL Server 2008 account and experience and test Microsoft's newest, most intelligent data platform in a MaximumASP hosting environment.

 **Your SQL Server 2008 trial accounts includes:**